-In March 2020, the Company announced that it commenced legal proceedings against RTEC in relation to RTEC's purported exercise of the options under the Option Agreement.
-All litigation is subject to inherent risks and uncertainties, and it is not possible to predict with certainty the duration of these legal proceedings or their final outcome.
-This litigation could negatively impact and delay the exploration and operational activities being conducted by RTEC at the Fort à la Corne mineral properties (including the Project).
-An unfavourable outcome in connection with such litigation, including an unfavourable decision by the Court in the injunction application brought by the Company, could adversely affect the Company's business, results of operations, ability to obtain future financing, reputation and have a material adverse impact on the Company's liquidity and financial results and the ability of the Company to meet its obligations under the joint venture agreement with respect to the Project, if and when such joint venture is determined to have been validly formed, which could result in, among other things, dilution of the Company's interest in the Project.
+In March 2020, the Company announced that it commenced the Legal Proceedings against Rio Tinto Canada in relation to Rio Tinto Canada's purported exercise of the options under the Option Agreement.
+All litigation is subject to inherent risks and uncertainties, and it is not possible to predict with certainty the duration of the Legal Proceedings or their final outcome.
+The Legal Proceedings could negatively impact and delay the exploration and operational activities being conducted by Rio Tinto Canada at the Fort à la Corne mineral properties (including the Project).
+An unfavourable outcome in connection with the Legal Proceedings could adversely affect the Company's business, results of operations, ability to obtain future financing, reputation and have a material adverse impact on the Company's liquidity and financial results and the ability of the Company to meet its obligations under the JV Agreement with respect to the Project, if and when such joint venture is determined to have been validly formed, which could result in, among other things, dilution of the Company's interest in the Project.

 A local epidemic or a major global pandemic (e.g. COVID-19) could have a material adverse impact on the Company's ability to operate due to worker absences, supply chain disruptions, information technology system constraints, government interventions, market volatility and overall economic uncertainty.
 There can be no assurance that a local epidemic or a major global pandemic will not impact the Company's personnel and ultimately its operations.
-The Company's operations (including those of RTEC) depend on uninterrupted supply of key consumables, equipment and components, which may be impacted by matters outside of the Company's control or ability to mitigate.
+The Company's operations (including those of Rio Tinto Canada) depend on uninterrupted supply of key consumables, equipment and components, which may be impacted by matters outside of the Company's control or ability to mitigate.
 These conditions may include global events such as the COVID-19 pandemic which may impact our operations.